I have a confession to make. I’m in an abusive relationship. No, it’s not with my husband, sons, or family member. It’s with my cat.

 Maybe we cat owners are masochists.
 After all, what are we getting out of this?
 Yes, they’re cute as kittens, but grow into creatures with this inflated sense of entitlement and callous disregard for human feelings.

-Rocky could truly care less about us, except… when he’s being sweet and cuddly.
+Rocky could truly care less about us, except… when he’s being sweet and cuddly and loving.
 He’s a riddle.

 If Rocky were human, people would counsel me to end this relationship.
 It’s too much of an emotional roller coaster.